How much life insurance coverage do I need?

 Can I buy term life insurance if I am not a US citizen?

-In most cases you can apply for and purchase a policy if you are not a US citizen.
-You will need to show some type of permanent status however, such as a green card.
+In most cases, you can apply for and purchase a policy if you are not a US citizen.
+You will need to show some type of permanent status, such as a green card.
+Some carriers will request a copy of your passport, as well as a copy of your Visa.

 Absolutely.
-Just because you are not earning a paycheck, that does not mean the duties you are performing daily is not valuable.
-Imagine having to pay someone for child care, transportation, meals,all of the jobs that would need filled in your absence.
+Just because they are not earning a paycheck, that does not mean the duties that they are performing daily are not valuable.
+Imagine having to pay someone for child care, transportation, cook the meals, all of the jobs that would need filled in their absence.
+It adds up very quickly.
+Most companies will allow the stay at home parent to purchase an amount equal to or less than the working spouse.

-Do I need to buy a policy for my child or baby?
+Should I buy a policy for my child or baby?

-But I have a policy through my work.
+I have group life insurance through my job.
 Do I still need an individual policy?

-That is wonderful that your employer offers life insurance coverage, but can you take it with you should you leave or get laid off?
-Normally that answer is NO. Also, most employers offer coverage that is 1-2 times your salary-you will more than likely need more than that amount to be fully protected.
-One more thing to consider is that this policy is a group policy and is at group rates.
-If you are in great health than it would be to your advantage to get a quote and see how much money you could save by owning your own stand alone policy.
+That is wonderful that your employer offers life insurance coverage, but can you take it with you if you leave or get laid off?
+Normally that answer is NO. Also, most employers offer coverage that is 1-2 times your salary-you will likely need more than that amount to be fully protected.
+One more thing to consider is that this policy is a group policy and it is priced at group rates.
+If you are in great health, then it would be to your advantage to get a quote and see how much money you could save by owning your own individual policy.
 The same applies to disability coverage.
+Ask your HR department if their life insurance policies are portable.

 Can I change my beneficiary(s) after the policy has been issued?

-Yes, you can change the beneficiaries after the policy has been issued.
+Yes, as the owner of the policy you can change the beneficiaries after the policy has been issued.
 It is just a matter of filling out a special form and getting it over to the carrier.